Tributes pour in for Bollywood veteran Dilip Kumar - RFI

 Akshay Kumar, another of modern Bollywood's biggest luminaries, said: "To us actors, he was The Hero. #DilipKumar Sir has taken an entire era of Indian cinema away with him.
 My thoughts and prayers are with his family."

-"Our world is a little less bright today because one of our brightest stars has left us for the heavens," actor and producer Anil Kapoor said on Instagram.

-"He was and will always be the finest & greatest actor of our industry for me... he has inspired generations of artists."

-The veteran actor enjoyed a following across the Indian subcontinent and among the diaspora across the world.
+The veteran actor enjoyed a huge fan following across the Indian subcontinent, particularly in Pakistan, where Indian actors and Bollywood's popularity remains unrivalled despite decades of political acrimony between the two nations.

+Pakistan Prime Minister Imran Khan said he was "saddened" by the news, and praised Kumar's charity work while President Arif Alvi called him "an outstanding actor, a humble man, and a dignified personality."

+Soon after the news of his death, dozens of locals organised funeral prayers in absentia for Kumar and lit candles outside his ancestral home in Peshawar's Khudadad street, an AFP reporter said.

+"Residents of Peshawar will always remember Bollywood star for the love and affection he had for Peshawar in his heart," a provincial spokesman said while paying tributes to the legend.

-Former Pakistan cricket captain Shahid Afridi said his death was a "huge loss" for his fans in Pakistan, Mumbai "and across the globe".
+Former Pakistan cricket captain Shahid Afridi said his death was a "huge loss" for his fans in Pakistan "and across the globe".

 "He lives on in our hearts," Afridi added.

-The organisation said Kumar had helped them enact a ban on the entry of elephants into Mumbai, "sparing them violence and cruelty and ensuring the safety of Mumbai's human residents".
+The organisation said Kumar had helped it enact a ban on the entry of elephants into Mumbai, "sparing them violence and cruelty and ensuring the safety of Mumbai's human residents".

-Kumar, who had struggled with ill health in recent years, married the actress Saira Banu in 1966 when she was 22 years his junior.
-He died in a Mumbai hospital early on Wednesday.
+In Mumbai, the centre of India's film industry, fans joined in the tributes.

+"All the Bollywood greats like Shahrukh Khan, Amitabh Bachchan, Anil Kapoor and others -- all of them learned from him and progressed in their careers.
+He was a superstar," Nurul Amin Siddique told AFP.

 © 2021 AFP